istefanis/sicp-clojure/README.md

 * Each `src` file is self-contained, and deals with either one or multiple related exercises
 * Tests are included in the `test` directory

-Currently only Chapter 1 solutions and tests are uploaded (but I expect to add more).
+Currently only Chapter 1 and few Chapter 2 solutions and tests are uploaded (but I expect to add more).
 Any corrections or  enhancements are welcome.
 Have fun!

 ## License